Ephraim-Kamau/Project-Awards/README.md

 <ul>
 <li>Ensure you have Python3.6 installed</li>
 <li>Clone the Awards directory</li>
-<li>Create your own virtual environment and activate it using these respective commands <!--python3.6 -m venv --without-pip virtual --> and  <!--source virtual/bin/activate --></li>
+<li>Create your own virtual environment and activate it using these respective commands `python3.6 -m venv --without-pip virtual` and  `source virtual/bin/activate`</li>
 <li>Install all the necessary dependencies necessary for running the application using this command <!--pip install -r requirements.txt --></li>
 <li>Open the terminal and run this command <!--psql--> You can then create a database by running this command
 <!--CREATE DATABASE awards--></li>
 <li>Run migrations using these respective commmands <!--python3.6 manage.py makemigrations projects--> then <!--python3.6 manage.py migrate--></li>
 <li>Run the app using this command<!--python3.6 manage.py runserver--> on the terminal.You can then open the app on your browser</li>
 </ul>

 ### Technologies Used
 <ul>